 We’ve missed our Capitol tour?
 What can we do?

-If you miss your Capitol tour, please come to our Office, Room 301 of the Cannon House Office Building.
+If you miss your Capitol tour, please come to our office, Room 1011 of the Longworth House Office Building.
 We will work with you to reschedule a tour.

 We’ve placed our White House tour request, when will I hear back?

 We will receive a response from the White House Visitors Center likely two weeks prior to the travel date.